dotnet/docs-maui/docs/android/deployment/publish-cli.md

 1. The target framework is set to something containing the text `-android`.
 1. The build configuration is set to `Release`.

 If either of those conditions fail, the settings aren't processed.
-More importantly, the `<AndroidKeyStore>` setting isn't set, preventing the app from being signed.
+More importantly, the `<AndroidSigningKeyStore>` and `<AndroidSigningKeyAlias>` settings aren't set, preventing the app from being signed.

 For security reasons, you shouldn't supply a value for `<AndroidSigningKeyPass>` and `<AndroidSigningStorePass>` in the project file.
 You can provide these values on the command line when you publish the app, or use the `env:` or `file:` prefixes to prevent the password from appearing in build logs.
 For example, to use an environment variable named `AndroidSigningPassword`: